MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/xamarin-quickstart.md

 > [!NOTE]
 > The first time you run a UWP program, it can take a long time to load.

-2. When the project loads, you will see the following text:
+2. When the project loads, you'll see the following text:

     "Congratulations, you made your first successful API call!"